Table of Contents

 ).

-The key is plain English that exists in all translation files and should not be changed.
-You should change only the value.
+The key is plain English used across all translation files and should not be changed.
+Update only the value.

 If you have any suggestions to improve a current translation or add a new language, please contact me.